 Query Rules can be used by any business, in any industry, to address the same kind of issues that customers typically face with search.
 Even if the details of the problem differ, the general solution is the same.

-For example, whether promoting a particular book, or certain fruits, or red t-shirts, or filtering content based on themes or categories, or showing only low cost or newer items - all of these situations (and a lot more) can be managed doing more or less the same thing with Query Rules.
+Whether promoting a book, or certain fruits, or red t-shirts, or filtering content based on themes or categories, or showing only low cost or newer items - you can manage all these situations (and a lot more) doing more or less the same thing with Query Rules.
 So as you read through our examples and use cases, try to see how you can adapt them to your own needs.

 If This Then That